-Ransomware

-An assisted living facility experienced a "brute force" ransomware attack and had several of its files encrypted.
-A ransom of approximately €26,000 was initially demanded.
+Ransomware An assisted living facility experienced a "brute force" ransomware attack and had several of its files encrypted.
+A ransom of approximately \$25,000 was initially demanded.
 After paying a small amount of the ransom demand to obtain a sampling of the decryption tool, the company decided to instead rely on its backups to restore its systems.

-Applicable coverage section:

-Data and System Recovery, Business Interruption, Incident Response Expenses and Cyber Extortion.
-Mitigation Investing in security technology, whilst essential to help prevent unauthorised access, is not foolproof.
+Mitigation Investing in security technology, while essential to help prevent unauthorized access, is not foolproof.
 Attackers are constantly evolving their attack methods, and any business has to review their security and procedures regularly to keep pace with the threat.

-Employee Error

-An employee at a hardware retailer ignored internal policies and procedures and opened a seemingly innocuous file attached to an email.
-The next day the hardware store's stock order and cash registers started to malfunction and business trade was impaired as a result of the network failing.
+Employee Error An employee at a hardware retailer ignored internal policies and procedures and opened a seemingly innocuous file attached to an email.
+The next day, the hardware store's stock order and cash registers started to malfunction and business trade was impaired as a result of the network failing.
+Mitigation Regular training to ensure staff are aware of what to look for in suspicious email attachments, and what process to follow should they have suspicions, is critical to help mitigate cyber risk.
+In addition, immediate access to an incident response coach and a network of responders will enable a swift response.

-Applicable coverage section:

-Data and System Recovery, Network Security Liability, Business Interruption and Incident Response Expenses.
-Mitigation Regular training to ensure staff are aware of what to look for in suspicious email attachments, and what process to follow should they have suspicions.
-In addition, immediate access to an incident manager and a network of responders will enable a swift response.

-Data Breach

-A hotelier's network was hacked, leaving potentially all records belonging to both employees and customers compromised, including payment card information from customers.
+Data Breach A hotel network was hacked, leaving potentially all records belonging to both employees and customers compromised, including payment card information from customers.

-Applicable coverage section:

-Incident Response Expenses, Data and System Recovery, and Privacy and Network Security.
 Mitigation Detection awareness security is a useful tool for combating a hacker.
 This allows any suspicious activity to be picked up quickly.
 Encryption of data is also paramount to ensure breached data cannot be easily removed and used.

-Middle Market - Claims Scenarios
+Why is Cyber Important?
+Exposures by Industry Small Businesses Middle Market Large Businesses Key Selling Points Cyber Services Coverage Appetite Middle Market - Claims Scenarios

-Cryptomining

-A manufacturing company experienced a ransomware attack that resulted in the encryption of several of their files.
-After the Insured contacted Chubb through the 24/7 incident response hotline, we offered a consultation with an incident response manager and forensic experts from our cyber panel.
-As a result of these discussions, the Insured chose not to pay the ransom.
-However, once the forensic firm began working on remediating the ransomware attack, they discovered that the Insured was also the victim of Cryptojacking.
-The attackers had installed software in the Insured's system that was mining Bitcoin.
-Cryptojacking occurs when an unsuspecting party's computer system is being used for cryptocurrency mining without their knowledge.
+Cryptojacking A manufacturing company experienced a ransomware attack that resulted in the encryption of several of its files.
+After the insured contacted Chubb through the 24/7 incident response hotline, the insured consulted with an incident response coach and forensic experts from our cyber panel.
+As a result of these discussions, the insured chose not to pay the ransom.
+However, once the forensic firm began working on remediating the ransomware attack, they discovered that the insured was also the victim of Cryptojacking.
+The attackers had installed software in the insured's system that was mining Bitcoin.
+Cryptojacking occurs when an unsuspecting party's computer system is being used for mining cryptocurrency without its knowledge.

-Applicable coverage section:

-Incident Response Expenses, Business Interruption, Data and System Recovery and Privacy and Network Security.
 Mitigation Regularly reviewing IT security is important for a manufacturer to ensure production isn't affected by an attack.
-They need to consider a disaster recovery plan, and business continuity plan should they be caught up in an attack to allow them to minimise the disruption.
-Unauthorised access is not foolproof.
-Attackers are constantly evolving their attack methods, and all businesses must review their security and procedures regularly to keep pace with the threats.
+To help minimize disruption should it be caught up in a future attack, the company needs to consider developing a disaster recovery plan and a business continuity plan.
+Security technology, while important to help prevent unauthorized access, is not foolproof.
+Attackers are constantly evolving their attack methods, and all businesses must review their security and procedures regularly to keep pace with these threats.

-Data Theft Results in Extortion, Business Interruption and Extra Expense An unknown organisation hacked a law firm's network and may have gained access to sensitive client information, including a public company's acquisition target, and a significant number of class-action lists containing plaintiffs' Personally Identifiable Information (PII).
-A forensic technician hired by the law firm determined that malware was sent in an email which evaded email filtering controls, and also tricked a user into clicking a malicious link in order to execute itself within the organization's network.
-Applicable coverage section:

-Cyber Extortion, Privacy and Network Security, Business Interruption and Incident Response Expenses.
-Mitigation Training of staff to attempt to prevent opening malicious email is important.
-In addition having IT security in place to catch malware should it slip through the net should be implemented.
+Data Theft Results in Extortion, Business Interruption, and Extra Expense An unknown organization hacked a law firm's network and may have gained access to sensitive client information, including a public company's acquisition target and a number of class-action lists containing plaintiffs' Personally Identifiable Information (PII).
+The forensic technician hired by the law firm determined that the malware was sent in an email which evaded email filtering controls, and also tricked a user into clicking a malicious link in order to execute itself within the organization's network.
+Mitigation Training staff to attempt to prevent opening malicious email is important.
+In addition, businesses should have IT security in place to catch malware should it slip through the net.